railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 You should see the new structure of \ ``Prospects / My Prospects``\   there.

 .. figure:: images/main_window_partner_tab.png
-   :scale: 50
+   :scale: 75
    :align: center

-   *Creating a new partner category :guilabel:`My prospects`*
+   *Creating a new partner category*

 To create a new partner and link it to this new category open a new partner form to modify it.